 Quizzes.
-There are 15 quizzes over book chapters, each available for the whole week, Monday through Friday.
+There are 15 quizzes over book chapters, each available Monday through Saturday.
 Quizzes are untimed and open book.
 Each quiz contains 5 - 10 questions worth one or two points each.
 You can earn 150 points for quizzes altogether should you choose to take all of them.
 You are required, however, to take only 12 quizzes and safely omit three (see the Grade calculation below).